Tax on Gift: Rules and Exemptions As per Income Tax Act in India

 When Gifts received are exempt from tax?

-Under the following situations, gifts received are non-taxable in hands of recipient irrespective of monetary value:
+Under the following situations, gifts received are not taxable in the hands of the recipient irrespective of monetary value:

 Relative*